 Browse through materials from previous symposia to see the very best thinking in the social sciences brought to bear on the nature of the modern corporation.

-June 5 - 6, 2017 - The focus for our ninth annual symposium—Berle IX—is the focus on the broad question of investor time horizons.
+June 5 - 6, 2017 - The focus for our ninth annual symposium is the broad question of investor time horizons.